Little Navmap Logo

 Donations are purely optional but greatly appreciated.

-9.12.12.
-Check for Updates Check for Updates
+9.13.12.
+Check for Updates

 Allows to manually check for updates.
-This will also show updates that were recently ignored by pressing the Ignore this Update on the notification dialog.
+This will also show updates that

 See Updates for more information.